scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 The goal of this project is to improve the experience developers have reading the [docs.scala-lang.org website][scala-docs].
 We will provide a seamless experience where content users can choose to see content specialised for Scala 2 or Scala 3, or unified when applicable to both.
 We also want to reduce the number of steps it takes to see content, and offer clear paths to newcomers.

-During this quarter, we have continued to migrate to using language version tabs across the site.
+During this quarter, we have continued the migration to using language version tabs across the site.
 These tabs show content specialised to either version of the language, typically code, and possibly explanations also.
 The user's preference is remembered so that all tabs are sychronized across the site to show either Scala 2 or Scala 3 by default.

 We also made a few requests to the community to aid us in adding version tabs across the website, [e.g. on LinkedIn][LinkedIn-docs-need-you], and creating the issue [docs.scala-lang#2481][docs.scala-lang#2481] to track the progress and ask for contributions.
 The community reached out with many PRs to assist: to date the entire "Tour of Scala" (english) has been adapted, with many chapters of the Scala 3 Book also adapted (eventually it will become the "Scala Book" that covers all versions).